skip navigation

 Technical Suitability

 The nearest major road access to the SEZ is via Old U.S. 80, which runs north-south 3 mi (5 km) from the eastern tip of the Gillespie SEZ.
-A 500‑kV transmission line runs within 0.5 mi (0.8 km) of the proposed SEZ.
-There were no pending solar project applications within the proposed SEZ as of August 2011.
+A 500-kV transmission line runs less than 1 mi (1.6 km) west of the SEZ.
+There were no pending solar project applications within the SEZ as of May 2012.